 I get it.
-Both of the dish soap and dishwashing detergent have more or less the same function.
+Both dish soap and dishwashing detergent have more or less the same function.
 So, the temptation of using one instead of the other will sure come to our mind.

 But putting only liquid dish soap in a dishwasher will be a terrible idea.